vote/docs.voteamerica.org/docs/toolset/events.md

 });
 ```

-## VoteAmerica Events
+## VoteAmerica+ Events

-Here's a list of events provided by VoteAmerica.
+Here's a list of events provided by VoteAmerica+.
 Some events have variable parameters, such as a state or url.
 Those variable parameters are denoted with square brackets, such as `[STATE]`.

 ### Verify Tool